joomla-projects/gsoc16_browser-automated-tests/README.md

 2. Install `composer` in your system.
 Read more about [how to install composer](https://getcomposer.org/doc/00-intro.md) here.

 3. Install composer packages using following steps from root directory of this project.
-_We are using `composer.json` file for `tests` folder, so that you will have to run composer install from tests directory._
+_We are using `composer.json` file for `tests/codeception` folder, so that you will have to run composer install from tests directory._

     ```bash
-    $ cd tests && composer install
+    $ cd tests/codeception && composer install
     ```

 4. Copy `tests/acceptance.suite.dist.yml` to `tests/acceptance.suite.yml` and change settings according to your webserver.